Indian Arrows: AIFF XI (2010–2011)

 The AIFF XI was formed under the recommendation of then India head coach Bob Houghton and All India Football Federation president Praful Patel after Bob noticed that almost all the India U19 and India U23 players were on the bench during the I-League season and were never getting any game time.
 The club was originally slated to join the I-League 2nd Division but after the disbanding of Mahindra United the AIFF allowed AIFF XI into the I-League automatically.
 The club participated in their first competition in 2010 which was the Federation Cup and played their first ever professional match on 21 September against JCT FC, in which AIFF XI won 1–0 with Malsawmfela scoring the first goal in the team's history.
 The team finished third in the group in the end, missing out on going to the next round by four points.
 The club then participated in their first I-League match on 3 December 2010 against Chirag United in which the club lost 1–2 and with Lalrindika Ralte scoring the first goal for the club in the league.
-The club then earned their first points on 8 December 2010 against ONGC F.C. after drawing 1–1.
+The club then earned their first points on 8 December 2010 against ONGC after drawing 1–1.
 On 11 January 2011 it was announced that AIFF XI would change their name to Indian Arrows which would take effect on 1 February 2011.
 Arrows finished the 2010–11 I-League season in 9th place.

 2011–12 season

 In the summer of 2011 they changed the name to Pailan Arrows, after the All India Football Federation reached an agreement with Pailan Group to sponsor the team.
 With the deal, Pailan Arrows were relocated to Kolkata and the Salt Lake Stadium.
 On 13 August, head coach Desmond Bulpin was sacked due to his "style of football", while Sukhwinder Singh was signed to take over.
 They also lost many of the stars of the previous season, Lalrindika Ralte, Jeje Lalpekhlua, Manandeep Singh and Gurpreet Singh Sandhu.
 They again participated in the 2011 Indian Federation Cup, winning two matches and losing one, ending knocked out in the group stage.
 Pailan Arrows then began the next campaign against Mohun Bagan at the Salt Lake Stadium on 23 October 2011.
 They lost 1–3 after Lalrozama Fanai gave them the early lead.
 On 7 February 2012 Sukhwinder Singh resigned as coach of Pailan Arrows for personal reasons.
 Pailan had not won a single match in the I-League and had only managed eight draws in 17 matches.
 Assistant coach Sujit Chakravarty took over the team for the remainder of the season.
-Towards the end of the season Pailan managed to win two matches, one against Chirag United Club Kerala and another against HAL to finish the season in 13th place.
+Towards the end of the season Pailan managed to win two matches, one against Chirag United Kerala and another against HAL to finish the season in 13th place.